-- They will not receive a military certificate showing that they served in the army, which is a prerequisite for obtaining certain jobs;
+- They cannot receive a military certificate showing that they served in the army, which is a prerequisite for obtaining certain jobs;

-- If they pursue a professional career that requires a licence (such as medicine, law, etc.), they cannot get this licence; if they already possess such a licence, it will be revoked;
+- Those irrevocably convicted who pursue a professional career that requires a licence (such as medicine, law, etc.), they cannot get this licence; if they already possess such a licence, it is revoked;

 - They cannot be employed as civil servants;